scitokens/scitokens/README.md

 SciTokens is built on top of the [PyJWT](https://github.com/jpadilla/pyjwt) and [cryptography](https://cryptography.io/en/latest/) libraries.
 We aim to provide a safe, high-level interface for token manipulation, avoiding common pitfalls of using the underling libraries directly.

 *NOTE*: SciTokens (the format and this library) is currently being designed; this README describes how we would like it to work, not necessarily current functionality.
+Particularly, we do not foresee the chained tokens described here as part of the first release's functionality.
+The ideas behind the separate `Validator` in this library is taken from [libmacaroons](https://github.com/rescrv/libmacaroons).

 Generating Tokens
 -----------------